The Murder at the Vicarage

 When the thoroughly unpleasant Lucius Protheroe is found dead, there is no shortage of suspects with a motive for murder ...

-The Murder at the Vicarage is one of Christie’s most popular books.
-It was the first of her mysteries to be published as part of her publisher Collins’s new Crime Club series and the first novel to feature Miss Marple.
-Not a book club exactly, The Crime Club was not a book club but a series of mystery titles published and promoted under the name.
+The Murder at the Vicarage is one of Agatha Christie’s most popular books.
+It was the first of her mysteries to be published (in 1930) as part of her publisher Collins’ new Crime Club series and the first novel to feature Miss Marple.
+Not a book club exactly, The Crime Club was a series of mystery titles published and promoted under the name.

-Adapted for the stage by Charles Moie and Barbara Toy, its run of five years was a testament to Miss Marple's popularity if not to the adaptaion itself.
-The novel was later adapted for the screen, first with Joan Hickson and more recently with Geraldine McEwan in the starring role.
+Adapted for the stage by Charles Moie and Barbara Toy in 1949, its run of five years was a testament to Miss Marple's popularity if not to the adaptaion itself.
+The novel was later adapted for the screen, first with Joan Hickson in 1986 and again in 2004 with Geraldine McEwan in the starring role.
 BBC Radio 4 dramatised the story in 2003 with June Whitfield and the graphic novel adaptation was first published in France in 2005 under the title L'Affaire Protheroe.